yunghsineva/yunghsineva/README.md

 🎓 I'm currently completing a Master of Information Technology (Data Science major) at Queensland University of Technology (QUT), with a GPA of 6/7.

-💼 I'm also working as an Assistant Data Analyst at QUT, gaining hands-on experience in real-world data projects.
+💼 I'm also working as a Casual Data Analyst at QUT, gaining hands-on experience in real-world data projects.

 📫 Email: yunghsin0515@gmail.com